 The Blue Market: Argentina’s informal currency exchange

-Because of this high inflation, Argentines prefer to hold onto and trade in US dollars, which is seen as a more stable currency.
+Regarding the high inflation I mentioned earlier, Argentines prefer to hold onto and trade in US dollars, which is considered a more stable currency.

-This situation has led to the development of two distinct markets for exchanging currency.
-(Well, in fact, there are more than 10 different exchange rates but in this article I’m only going to talk about three!)
+This situation led to the development of two distinct markets for exchanging currency.
+(Well, in fact, there are more than 10 different exchange rates in Argentina but in this article I’m only going to talk about three!)

 >> Check today’s rates online here <<